SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

+### Step  7: Now year-to-date

-Step 7: The results so far, are across all time.
+The results so far, are across all time.
 You’re keen to see year-to-date (YTD) sales.

 1. Type `show me sales ytd by state`
 2. Press **enter** or click **Ask**

 > [!NOTE]
 > The figures in the screenshots may vary as 'year-to-date' semantics change throughout the year.
 Just Ask knows the current time, and the screenshots were taken in October 2025.